Our healthcare courses make everyone better

 Aims / objectives

-• Accurately document findings.
+• Accurately document observations and care provided

 Course programme